Need some help with weight loss? Here are some resources you can use!

 Current and Future Online Weight Loss Bible Studies

-New Taste for Truth and Freedom from Emotional Eating Bible studies will begin on August 8, 2016.
+New Taste for Truth Bible study will begin on October 10, 2016.
 Click here for details.

 Free Weight Loss Bible Studies & Blog Posts